donovanes/home/docs/datakit.md

 * Create standard project structures for all code work
 * Use [virtual environments](https://docs.python.org/3/tutorial/venv.html) for Python (using [pipenv](https://docs.python-guide.org/dev/virtualenvs/))
 * Save code and data in [version control](https://en.wikipedia.org/wiki/Version_control) ([git][])
-* Publish our work to GitHub, making it easy to open-source if we choose
+* Publish our work to GitHub, making it easy to collaborate with other analysts and to open-source if we choose.
 * Easily share our work with colleagues

 [git]: https://git-scm.com/book/en/v2